Uraan (2010 TV series): Plot

 Soon, however, after learning about the truth of Faraz from her friend Raza, the lawyer fighting Ayesha's case, the couple's relationship falters.
 Sawera meets with Ayesha and realizes that Faraz isn't what he seems to be.
 The two have numerous arguments resulting in Faraz physically abusing Sawera.
 However, unlike Ayesha, Sawera does not allow him to beat her, and moves back to her mother's (Ismat Zaidi) home and files for divorce.
 Ayesha and Sawera become friends, and Ayesha recovers from her depression after seeing how Sawera managed to come back to her previous life despite all of the mental torture she suffered with Faraz.

 Sana soon realizes that the mysterious "The one who knows you" is in fact Dr. Faraz.
 The two have become good friends through this, as "The one who knows you" has helped her cope with a lot of personal issues, such as accepting her estranged father back into her life.
-Faraz proposes to Sana weeks later, and she accepts, unknowing of his previous marriages and true personality.
+Faraz proposes to Sana weeks later, and she accepts, unaware of his previous marriages and true personality.
 She plans to shoot the last episode of Uraan live, as she will no longer be able to continue with it after marriage.
 She comes to Sawera to have her wedding dress designed, and Sawera realizes that Sana is to marry the same Faraz that she has just divorced.
 She tells Ayesha, and the two confront Sana and tell her the truth.
 Ayesha, realizing that even someone as strong as the great Sana Hamdani can be tricked by Faraz, finally fully recovers from her depression and begins to relive her life.

 Sana does not tell Faraz that she knows the truth.
 She invites her parents and Faraz and his parents to be VIP audience members at her last show.
 She also invites Ayesha and Sawera on the show.
 The two are reluctant at first but finally agree.
 Sana arranges to have the studio doors locked so that Faraz and his family cannot leave until the show is over.
 She then reveals Faraz's true identity to the public, asking Sawera and Ayesha to recount how Faraz ruined their lives.
-Faraz has a mental breakdown on live television, and Sana requests to the government that Faraz have his psychology license revoked until he himself is treated.
+Faraz has a mental breakdown on live television, and Sana requests that the government revoke Faraz's psychology license until he himself is treated.

 The show then skips to three years later.
 Sawera has married her friend Raza, with whom she shares a daughter, while Sana is busy writing a book recounting the pain she, Sawera, and Ayesha went through because of Faraz.
 Ayesha has also returned to being mentally stable again and is seen talking to a possible suitor.
 Faraz has returned to town after treatment with his mother and is practicing again.
 Faraz's mother tells him about a possible suitor she met at the mall.
 It's implied that Faraz still hasn't changed at all and the show ends with a close-up on Faraz's face.